WISE-EdgeLink/Manual/docs/en-US/systemsetting/NetworkSetting.md

 #### Network Bridge Settings

 Network card bridge setting is supported on EdgeLink non-UNO and WISE710 Linux platforms.
 Set the network card bridge settings in "System Settings"-"Network and Internet"-"Network Settings"-"Bridge".

+After enabling the bridging function, a new virtual network interface card (NIC) will be created, named br0.
+The configuration information for the br0 virtual NIC is as follows.
+Network interfaces associated with this bridge, such as eth0, will no longer be configurable in the system.
+After the configuration is successfully completed, the device will communicate with the external network through the br0 NIC.

 ![](NetworkSetting_Bridge.png)